OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 02 - Run sample app.md

 Teams Toolkit stores environment variables in the **env** folder, and it will fill in all the values automatically when you start your project the first time.
 However there's one value that's specific to the sample application, and that's the connection string for accessing the Northwind database.

 In this project, the Northwind database is stored in Azure Table Storage; when you're debugging locally, it uses the [Azurite](https://learn.microsoft.com/azure/storage/common/storage-use-azurite?tabs=visual-studio) storage emulator.
-Tha's mostly built into the project, but the project won't build unless you provide the connection string.
+That's mostly built into the project, but the project won't build unless you provide the connection string.

 The necessary setting is provided in a file **env/.env.local.user.sample**.
 Make a copy of this file in the **env** folder, and call it **.env.local.user**.
 This is where secret or sensitive settings are stored.